-In a typical week, David works five shifts.
+In a typical week, Billy works five shifts.
 By the end of the week, he may have scanned his finger nearly 500 times.
 In a month, he might scan his finger nearly 2,000 times.
-If a per scan theory of liability under BIPA were adopted, that means David's employer could potentially be liable for \$2 million in liquidated damages for a single employee over the course of just one month.
-Such an allegation could arise if, for example, David claimed that the language in the disclosure he signed did not meet the technical requirements of BIPA, or that additional disclosures and consents were required prior to each scan.
+If a per scan theory of liability under BIPA were adopted, that means Billy's employer could potentially be liable for \$2 million in liquidated damages for a single employee over the course of just one month.
+Such an allegation could arise if, for example, Billy claimed that the language in the disclosure he signed did not meet the technical requirements of BIPA, or that additional disclosures and consents were required prior to each scan.
 Multiply that by the number of employees at the average fast-casual restaurant, and the number of restaurant locations within the state, and the results are staggering.
-Indeed, if the average fast-food restaurant has 70 employees at each location, and a particular fast-food chain has 600 locations in Illinois, the potential damages would be approximately \$84 billion in a single month.
+Indeed, if the average fast-food restaurant has 70 employees at each location, and a particular fast-food chain has 600 locations in Illinois, the potential damages would be approximately \$84 billion dollars in a single month.
 Such a result is patently inconsistent with the statute's purpose and would lead to absurd results.

-Beyond the hospitality industry, other industries use biometric technology and would likewise be adversely impacted by adoption of a per scan theory of liability.
+Beyond the hospitality industry, other industries use biometric technology and would likewise be adversely impacted by adoption of the per scan theory of liability.
 For example, many companies, including retailers, hospitals, banks, laboratories, and hazardous material storage facilities, use biometric technology as a key component in their facility security protocols, as well as to protect sensitive health, employee, financial, and business information.
-Other examples include daycare centers that take finger scans of parents, guardians, or caretakers tasked with picking up children each day; and businesses that deploy contactless temperature scans during the COVID- 19 pandemic that implicate biometric technology.
-Each of these situations has prompted the filing of putative class actions under BIPA.
+Other examples include daycare centers that take finger scans of parents, guardians, or caretakers tasked with picking up children each day; and businesses that deploy contactless temperature scans during the COVID-19 pandemic that implicate facial recognition technology.2 Each of these